An Explainable Deep-learning Model of Proton Auroras on Mars

-In this work, we explicitly analyze the influence of solar wind proton characteristics on Ly-$\alpha$ intensity enhancements of proton auroras.
-We consider the proton measurements of energy, density, temperature, velocity , and also in-situ magnetic fields obtained by MAVEN during its passage through the different regions of the magnetosphere in each orbit.
-We also consider the dependence on ${\rm CO_2}$ atmosphere density and possible influence of Mars' crustal magnetic fields.
+In this work, we attempt to explicitly model the influence of solar wind proton characteristics on Ly-$\alpha$ intensity enhancements.
+We consider the proton measurements of energy, density, temperature, velocity, and also in-situ magnetic fields obtained by MAVEN during its passage through the different regions of the magnetosphere in each orbit.
+We also consider the dependence on ${\rm CO_2}$ atmosphere density and Mars' crustal magnetic fields.
 These MAVEN measurements, referred to as features in this manuscript, are numerous and may have interdepedencies, plus a highly non-linear relationship with Ly-$\alpha$ emissions.
 We, therefore, develop an artificial neural network (ANN) model using these features as inputs to reproduce the observed Ly-$\alpha$ altitude profiles.
 Deep neural networks are extremely efficient in leveraging correlations from complex, high-dimensional large datasets to perform challenging tasks such as classification, regression, segmentation etc. \citep{Goodfellow2016}.
-Here, we demonstrate that the ANN learns dependencies between the observed proton properties and Ly-$\alpha$ emissions to accurately model the altitude profile observations.
-The ANN model is purely data-driven and free from any limitations that may be introduced by explicitly including known physics in traditional models (e.g. \citet{Deighan2018}).
-However, in most cases, a definite understanding of how a trained ANN uses given inputs for modelling is difficult and the reliability of an ANN model is therefore also questionable.
-Here we carry out a Shapley value analysis \citep{NIPS2017_7062} of the trained ANN to quantify contributions of the input features used for modelling the Ly-$\alpha$ intensities.
-The Shapley value analysis reinforces previously known dependence on ${\rm L_s}$ and SZA, validating the ANN model, and at the same time also uncovers new patterns in the data.
-We explicitly demonstrate the utility of our validated ANN model for simulating and characterising the Ly-$\alpha$ response by controlling the input features.
+The development, i.e. training or learning, of an ANN is posed as an optimization problem to obtain the ANN parameters that minimize a loss function or misfit between the modeled output and ground truth.
+Here, we demonstrate that the ANN is trained to learn dependencies between the input MAVEN observations and Ly-$\alpha$ emissions to accurately model the altitude profile observations.